dockerq/docker-jupyter/README.md

 I have download Java 7 and Apache Spark 1.6.0.
 So you can run pyspark in Ipython

 ## Changelog
-- tag `base-notebook-v0.1`:this is a base image.
-- tag `jupyter-spark1.6.0`:this version with spark 1.6.0 built in
+- image `adolphlwq/docker-jupyter:pyspark-notebook-1.6.0`:this version with spark 1.6.0 built in
+- image `adolphlwq/docker-jupyter:pyspark-notebook-2.0.1`:this version with spark 2.0.1 built in
+- on master branch and image `adolphlwq/docker-jupyter` is spark 2.0.1 and mesos 0.28.2

 ## Note
 This docker image is for run Jupyter Notebook cross Mesos Cluster.
 It refers to [official Jupyter Dockerfile](https://github.com/jupyter/docker-stacks/tree/master/base-notebook)